pycroscopy/UISD/docs/index.rst

 Related projects
 ----------------
 * `pyUSID <../pyUSID/about.html>`_ provides a convenient python interface to read and write to h5USID files.

-* `pycroscopy <../pycroscopy/about.html>`_  has several tools for `translating <../pycroscopy/translators.html>`_ data from proprietary files generated from popular microscopes into h5USID files
+* `pycroscopy <../pycroscopy/about.html>`_  has several tools for `translating <../pycroscopy/translators.html>`_ data from proprietary files generated from popular scanning probe and scanning transmission electron microscopes into h5USID files

 More information
 ----------------